simoncblyth/opticks/notes/issues/tlens-concave-ignored-due-to-cylinder-axial-photon-intersect-failure.rst

     no need for CSG, just the issue is easily hidden by other non-axial photon intersects

   * tboolean-cy appears to work as expected : so CSG tree somehow involved :

-    NOPE NOT SO : to see the issue have to shoot only axial photons otherwise lack of intersects is hidden
+* to see the issue have to shoot only axial photons otherwise lack of intersects is hidden, but CSG tree is implicated because for a cylinder with sphere chopped out of endcap : only the axial fail to intersect with the sphere

 Issue reproduced with single cylinder and axial photons